moenarch/moenarchbook/guide/src/for_developers/backends.md

 # Alternative Backends

-A "backend" is simply a program which `mdbook` will invoke during the book rendering process.
+A "backend" is simply a program which `moenarchbook` will invoke during the book rendering process.
 This program is passed a JSON representation of the book and configuration information via `stdin`.
 Once the backend receives this information it is free to do whatever it wants.